ScottMorse/PyMusician/README.md

 ## **Why have these objects?**

-The most useful purpose for regular Interval objects like these is to combine in with the Note class's magic methods.
+The most useful purpose for regular Interval objects like these is to combine in with the <a href="#the-note-class">Note</a> class's magic methods.

 ## Note +/- Interval (\_\_add\_\_ & \_\_sub\_\_)
-These are methods that comes from the Note class.
+These are methods that original in the Note class.
 Simply add an Interval object to a Note object (Note object must come first), and receive a Note object at that distance higher, or subtract to descend by the Interval.

 ```python
 from pymusician import Note, Interval